teddybear082/crus-modloader/README.md

 ## Install custom levels

-1. Drag/extract/unzip level folder into `%appdata%\Godot\app_userdata\Cruelty Squad\levels .
-You can find levels at: https://crus.cc/maps/newest/
+1. Drag/extract / unzip level folder into `%appdata%\Godot\app_userdata\Cruelty Squad\levels .
+You can find levels at: https://crus.cc/maps/newest/`
-2. Launch the game.
+2. Launch the game
 3. If it didn't work post to #modifications in the discord with the contents of `%appdata%\Godot\app_userdata\Cruelty Squad\logs\mods.log`

 ## Uninstall mods